What is the average salary in Honolulu, HI?

 Traveling Nurse

-Traveling nurses provide care in different locations.
-They work in hospitals and clinics.
-They offer temporary care to areas with staffing shortages.
+Traveling Nurses in Honolulu provide care in different locations.
+They work for agencies like Aya Healthcare.
+They often travel to areas with staffing shortages.

 Find Traveling Nurse jobs in Honolulu, HI